2002 Major League Baseball postseason: (1) Atlanta Braves vs. (4) San Francisco Giants

-They would meet again in the NLDS in 2010, which the Giants also won.
+Both teams would meet again in the NLDS in 2010, which the Giants also won en route to a World Series title.

 (2) Arizona Diamondbacks vs. (3) St. Louis Cardinals

-This was the second straight postseason meeting between the Cardinals and D-Backs.
-They met in the 2001 the previous year, which the D-Backs won in five games.
-The Cardinals swept the defending World Series champion D-Backs to advance to the NLCS for the second time in three years.
-The Cardinals blew out the D-Backs in Game 1, and defeated them narrowly in Game 2 to go up 2-0 headed back to St. Louis.
-In Game 3, the Cardinals prevailed by a 6-3 score to advance to the NLCS.
+This was the second straight postseason meeting between the Cardinals and Diamondbacks.
+They met in the NLDS the previous year, which the Diamondbacks won in five games en route to a World Series title.
+The Cardinals swept the defending World Series champion Diamondbacks to advance to the NLCS for the second time in three years.